jgnmoose/swifty/README.md

 **swifty** is a prototype game written in Apple's new programming language, Swift.

+Update 07/11/2014: Updated and refactored code to work with Xcode 6 Beta 3 and improve game structure and performance.

 I wrote this to go through the exercise of thinking out a simple game I might write in Objective-C in the new language.